Laos Country Commercial Guide

 Selling to the Government

-The Lao Government is a leading consumer of goods and services, but procurement procedures are opaque.
+The Lao PDR government is a leading consumer of goods and services, but procurement procedures are opaque.
 The national budget is heavily augmented by development assistance, and donors commonly encourage government purchases from their home industries as part of aid deals.
 Laos is not a party or an observer to the WTO Agreement on Government Procurement.

 When business opportunities involving Lao government entities are associated with donors, support contracts are often advertised for bid in local English-language newspapers, Vientiane Times, and Khaosan Pathet Lao (KPL).
 Major donor-financed deals may include infrastructure projects financed by multilateral development banks including the World Bank and Asia Development Bank.